viodotcom/jyafn/readme.md

 ### Which programming languages are supported?

 By now, Go, Rust, Python and C. You can use the `cjyafn` library to port `jyafn` to your language.
+Compiled shared objects are available as GitHub releases for this repo.

 ### What is the current status of the project?